frconor-ebook/meditations/_posts/2025-11-17-pray-for-the-dead.md

 We\'re told in the Psalms, "My soul thirsts for God, for the living God.
 When shall I come and behold the face of God?"
 (Ps.
 42:2).

-During November, the Church acts like the good Mother that she is by sending many suffrages to God, many offerings, for the souls in Purgatory.
+During the month of November, the Church acts like the good Mother that she is by sending many suffrages to God, many offerings, for the souls in Purgatory.
 It\'s a time-honored Christian custom.
 She invites us to pray about the meaning of our life in the light of eternity.

 The liturgy reminds us that the souls in Purgatory eagerly await this work of charity engaged in by their brothers and sisters on earth.
 These prayers can help shorten a soul\'s time of purification.